-¶ The Family being together, a little before bed time, let the Master or Mistress, or any other whom they shall think proper, say as follows, all kneeling.
+¶ The Family, being together, a little before bed time, let the Master or Mistress, or any other whom they shall think proper, say as follows, all kneeling.

-OUR Father, who art in heaven, Hallowed be thy Name.
-Thy kingdom come.
+UR Father, who art in heaven, Hallowed be thy Name. thy kingdom come.
 Thy will be done on earth, As it is in heaven.
 Give us this day our daily bread.
-And forgive us our trespasses, As we forgive those who trespass against us.
+And forgive our trespasses, As we forgive those who trespass against us.
 And lead us not into temptation; But deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever and ever.
 Amen.

-MOST merciful God, who art of purer Confession of sins, eyes than to behold iniquity, and hast with a prayer for contrition and pardon. promised forgiveness to all those who confess and forsake their sins; We come before thee in an humble sense of our own unworthiness, acknowledging our manifold transgressions of thy righteous laws.\ But, .
-Here let him who O gracious Father, who desirest not the death reads make a short of a sinner, look upon us, we beseech thee, pause, that every one in mercy, and forgive us all our transgressions. sins and failings of Make us deeply sensible of the great evil of that day. them; and work in us an hearty contrition; that we may obtain forgiveness at thy hands, who art ever ready to receive humble and penitent sinners; for the sake of thy Son Jesus Christ, our only Saviour and Redeemer.
-Amen.
+TOST merciful God, who art of purer V eyes than to behold iniquity, and hast promised forgiveness to all those who con-fess and forsake their sins; We come before thee in an humble sense of our own unworthiness, acknowledging our manifold transgressions of thy righteous laws.
+But, gracious Father, who desirest not the death of a sinner, look upon us, we beseech thee, in mercy, and forgive us all our transgressions.
+Make us deeply sensible of the great evil of them; and work in us an hearty contrition; that we may the sins and failings of that day. obtain forgiveness at thy hands, who art ever ready to receive humble and penitent sinners; for the sake of thy